Retail Doomsday: How Businesses Are Adapting (or Dying) in a Changing Economy

 Of course, bankruptcy isn’t the only sign of the end times.
 Lots of large stores are closing many stores this year, able to remain running mostly due to their large size and past success.
 Sears is closing a total of 307 stores this year, bringing their total down to almost half the stores they had open five years ago.

 Department store chain J.C.
 Penney is shutting down 138 stores this year, and Macy’s will be closing 68.
-While obviously it’s not the goal for these businesses to close locations, the fact that they’re not bankrupt means that they’ve got time and resources to adapt.
+While obviously it’s not the goal for these businesses to close locations, the fact that they’re not bankrupt means that they have time and resources to adapt.

 This need to stop the financial bleeding is best summed up by J.C.
 Penney’s CEO Marvin Ellison: “We believe closing stores will allow us to adjust our business to effectively compete against the growing threat of online retailers.”
 It couldn’t be more straightforward, and it’s clear no business is too large to feel the effects of the changes that are occurring in our economy.